davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 The repository is defined by an interface.
 Its implementation maps API data to our Profile entity.
 The ViewModel knows nothing of the repository.
 The use case knows nothing of the API.
 Each of these layers can be independently changed as long as they preserve their public interfaces.
 All is well.

 Now, let's edit the user's name.
-Once again, we need a use case:
+Once again, we create a use case:

 ```kt
 class EditName(private val profileRepository: ProfileRepository) {